qcr/services-config/README.md

 ## Notes for Developers

+The tool and commands have a testing flag for development.
+Use `--help` on each command to get more information.

 ### Variables & Arguments

 The following variables and arguments are present throughout the files.
 The meaning of each is as follows: